 MYRRH, noun mer.
 [Latin myrrha.]
 A gum-resin that comes in the form of drops or globules of various colors and sizes, of a pretty strong but agreeable smell, and of a bitter taste.
 It is imported from Egypt, but chiefly from the southern or eastern parts of Arabia; from what species of tree or plant it is procured, is unknown.
 As a medicine, it is a good stomachic, antispasmodic and cordial.

-It wasn’t until a few years ago when I was introduced to essential oils that it all started to click and I realized that Frankincense and Myrrh were plant derived like all other essential oils.
+It wasn’t until several years ago when I was introduced to essential oils that it all started to click and I realized that Frankincense and Myrrh were plant-derived like other essential oils.
 The fact that they are considered medicinal was kind of an “ah-ha” moment for me in relation to the biblical references.

-They are most often used as essential oils now to help many health issues, including abrasions, abscesses, bleeding gums, blisters, coughs, cuts/wounds, diarrhea, gingivitis, bad breath, mouth ulcers, splinters, wrinkles, skin care, asthma, circulation, and the list goes on and on (source: The Complete Book of Essential Oils & Aromatherapy).
+They are now most often used as essential oils in the USA to help many health issues, including abrasions, abscesses, bleeding gums, blisters, coughs, cuts/wounds, diarrhea, gingivitis, bad breath, mouth ulcers, splinters, wrinkles, skincare, asthma, circulation, and the list goes on and on (source: The Complete Book of Essential Oils & Aromatherapy).

-The first reference to topical and aromatherapy oil use is in Exodus 25:6: Oil for the light, spices for anointing oil, and for sweet incense.
+The first reference to topical/aromatherapy oil use is in Exodus 25:6: Oil for the light, spices for anointing oil, and for sweet incense.
 This immediately paints a picture of something more similar to modern times EOs.

-I am still new to using oils for myself and my family, but I have found that they are very beneficial for us.
-Knowing that they were often used in the Bible, just confirms that learning how to use them is an important step to take in caring for my family’s health!
+I have been using essential oils for myself and my family for several years now and I have found that they are very beneficial for us.
+Knowing that plant-derived oils were often used in the Bible for many things, just confirms that learning how to use them is an important step to take in caring for my family’s health!

-I am not 100% brand loyal but have found that Beeyoutiful has quality essential oils for a very sensible price.
-I buy from them most often but have bought from other brands, too.
+I am not 100% brand loyal but have found that Beeyoutiful has quality essential oils for a very affordable price.
+I buy from them most often but have bought from other brands, too, like Rocky Mountain Oils.

-What are your favorite ways to use Frankincense or Myrrh Essential Oils?
+What are your favorite ways to use Orange, Frankincense, and Myrrh Essential Oils?